MagnivOrg/prompt-layer-zapier/README.md

 # PromptLayer RunAgent Zapier Integration

 This package provides a custom zapier action for running [PromptLayer Agents](https://promptlayer.com/) directly from your zapier workflows.
-The **PromptLayer RunAgent** node allows you to execute PromptLayer Agents, pass input variables, select agent versions or labels, and retrieve results programmatically.
+The **PromptLayer** node allows you to execute PromptLayer Agents, pass input variables, select agent versions or labels, and retrieve results.

-## Features

-- **Single Action**: Run Agent with internal polling (mirrors n8n behavior)
-- **API Key Authentication**: Secure authentication via X-API-KEY header
-- **Dynamic Agent Selection**: Loads available agents from PromptLayer API
-- **Version Control**: Support for both version numbers and label names
-- **Configurable Timeout**: Default 10 minutes, user-configurable
-- **JavaScript**: Pure JavaScript implementation for Zapier compatibility

 ## Setup